neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. function:: finitialize
+.. function:: h.finitialize()

-    Syntax:
-        ``h.finitialize()``

-        ``h.finitialize(v)``

-    Description:
+              h.finitialize(v)

     Call the INITIAL block for all mechanisms and point processes inserted in the sections.
     If the optional argument is present then all voltages of all sections are initialized to *v*.
     :data:`h.t` is set to 0.

     The order of principal actions during an finitialize call is:

     -   Type 3 FInitializeHandler statements executed.
     -   Make sure internal structures needed by integration methods are consistent with the current biophysical spec.
     -   t = 0
     -   Clear the event queue.
     -   Random.play values assigned to variables.
     -   Vector.play at t=0 values assigned to variables.
     -   All v = arg if the arg is present.
     -   Type 0 FInitializeHandler statements executed.
     -   All mechanism BEFORE INITIAL blocks are called.
     -   All mechanism INITIAL blocks called.
             Mechanisms that WRITE concentrations are after ion mechanisms and before mechanisms that READ concentrations.
     -   LinearMechanism states are initialized
     -   INITIAL blocks inside NETRECEIVE blocks are called.
     -   All mechanism AFTER INITIAL blocks are called.
     -   Type 1 FInitializeHandler statements executed.
     -   The INITIAL block net_send(0, flag) events are delivered.
     -   Effectively a call to CVode.re_init or fcurrent(), whichever appropriate.
     -   Various record functions at t=0. e.g. CVode.record, Vector.record
     -   Type 2 FInitializeHandler statements executed.